tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 - 1: you load the geometry into the VRAM

-- 2: you set some camera position and illumintation conditions
+- 2: you set some camera position and illumination conditions

 - 3: you invoke the WebGL render methods (drawing `gl.TRIANGLES`):

   - 3.1: probably, your Vertex Shader will convert your 3D triangles into screen (clip-space) positions.
-This will involve camera matrices, illumination, etcl etc...
+This will involve camera matrices, illumination, e...
 A bit of algebra, and a fragment will be then emitted for each "point" that "fills" each rendered triangle.

   - 3.2: and probably, your Fragment Shader will give a concrete color to each of the "points" inside the triangle.

-Very simplisticly explained, but ``3.1`` and ``3.2`` will fill triangles on the screen because we probably invoked the following WebGL method:
+Very simplistically explained, but ``3.1`` and ``3.2`` will fill triangles on the screen because we probably invoked the following WebGL method:

 ```js
 gl.drawArrays(gl.TRIANGLES, ...);
 ```

-The `gl.TRIANGLES` above tells WebGL that the Vertex Shader will emit vertices positions in packs of 3, and that those 3 vertices are the coreners of a triangle.
+The `gl.TRIANGLES` above tells WebGL that the Vertex Shader will emit vertices positions in packs of 3, and that those 3 vertices are the corners of a triangle.
 Then, the Fragment Shader will "fill" the interior of the rectangle, allowing to tune the color of each "point" inside the triangle.

 If we instead did this...